ThyBretin/PracticleGraph/doc/goalRecap.md

 Goal: The Best Context File Ever
 We want particle-graph to:
-Tell 95% of the Story: Routes, data, logic, and business intent in one file.
+Tell 95% of the Story: Routes, data, logic, and business intent in one file to

 Be Agnostic: Extract everything from code, no human guesses.